 Because savannahs are produced by breeding two different species of cats together (serval X domestic), the male offspring are sterile for the first 4-5 generations.
 When the breed was started, domestic males of different breeds were bred to savannah females.
 After several years of developing the breed however, fertile male savannahs (usually F5, F6, or F7 generations) are now common in most breeding programs.

 When a savannah is registered with TICA, they are assigned a registration code that roughly indicates the number of savannah to savannah breedings behind that cat.
-A savannah female bred to a domestic male or a serval male always has an ’A’ code because they do not have a savannah parent on both sides.
+A savannah female bred to a domestic male or a serval male always has an ‘A’ code because they do not have a savannah parent on both sides.
 A savannah with a B code is the result of a ‘A’ savannah bred to another savannah.
 When a B savannah is bred to another B or C savannah, the offsping are coded as C. When a C savannah is bred to another C savannah, the offspring are considered SBT (which is a TICA acronym for ‘stud book traditional’).
 An SBT savannah thus has a minimum of 3 generations of savannah to savannah breeding in their pedigree.
-As of this writing (2013), many F4-F7 savannahs at are at the SBT level.
+As of this update (July 2016), many F4-F7 savannahs at are at the SBT level.
 Savannahs that are F1-F3 cannot be SBT because they are too many generations close to the serval.
 An F1 can only be A because they have a serval parent.
 But F2 savannahs can be an A or a B, and an F3 savannah can be A, B or C.

-The goal of the savannah breed is to develop a domestic breed of cat that has the beauty and positive personality traits of a serval, but in a smaller domesticate cat that makes a wonderful pet.
+The goal of the savannah breed is to develop a domestic breed of cat that has the beauty and positive personality traits of a serval, but in a smaller domestic cat that makes a wonderful pet.